 Do you want to see biological sciences as part of society?
 This course is designed for students who want a broad biological course, but who also wish to set the biosciences in their contemporary social context.

-It offers you a wide range of training from staff at our world-renowned Centre for the History of Science, Technology and Medicine .
-Specialist areas of staff include the critical history and social implications of genetics, evolutionary theory, biomedical sciences and modern medical practice.
+You will receive a wide range of training from staff at our world-renowned Centre for the History of Science, Technology and Medicine .
+Our staff's specialisms include the critical history and social implications of genetics, evolutionary theory, biomedical sciences and modern medical practice.

 You will explore the changing social, ethical and political dimension of biological sciences, while also developing research, writing and communication skills.
 If you like science, but you also like humanities and social studies, this is the course for you.

-Both our science media projects, where you produce a portfolio of communication materials that could include a scientific article or a podcast, and our science communication placements, where you could spend a year working in an organisation that communicates science (such as a medical writing company or a museum), provide a wealth of opportunities for you to stand out from other graduates in this field.
+Both our science media projects - where you produce a portfolio of communication materials that could include a scientific article or a podcast - and our science communication placements through which you could spend a year working in an organisation that communicates science (such as a medical writing company or a museum) provide a wealth of opportunities for you to stand out from other graduates in this field.